 Yes, if you have dependents, substantial debt or want to lock in a low rate by getting coverage while you're healthy.
 Your 20s is the easiest time to get approved, with many insurers skipping medical exams entirely.
-You can find life insurance as low as $15 per month in your 20s.
+You can find cheap life insurance in your 20s (as low as $4 monthly for a $100,000 10-year term policy).
 Health problems like high blood pressure and obesity double between your 20s and 40s, making coverage harder to qualify for and more expensive as you age.

 Getting life insurance in your 20s can save thousands of dollars and guarantees approval while you're healthy.
-Understanding your options helps you lock in the lowest possible rates.
+Comparing your options helps lock in the best rates.

 Find out if you should buy life insurance now as a young adult.